Skip to main content

 What if I can't afford assisted living?

-Apply for a subsidized placement through your health authority.
+Apply for a publicly funded placement through your health authority.
 Subsidized assisted living starts at $1,163.90/month for singles.
 It goes up to $2,674–$5,107/month depending on income and area.
 If the waitlist is long, ask about home care services in the meantime.
 These are also subsidized and income-tested.

 Can I use my parent's home equity to pay for care?